regan-mu/KMeans-Implementation-with-pandas-numpy/README.md

     final_centroids = kmeans.centroids
 ```

-The predict method returns the columns in the original dataframe together with the *clusters* which is the cluster that each datapoint is assigned to.
+The predict method returns the columns in the original dataframe together with the **clusters** column which is the cluster that each datapoint is assigned to.

 # Limitations